const-dev/pylori/README.md

 In the multi-part cases, a single section might just involve part of the pages in PDF slides.
 To generate the slide images for that particular section, you can specify the corresponding page numbers (or ranges) manually.
-In the same example, it is:
+For the same example, it is:

     $ pdf2png -d 300 Bayesian\ inference\ and\ Gaussian\ processes-4/ 38-43 42-44 42 41 44 41 44 43

-Without using `-d 300` the generated images will be not much better than the original ones, so a larger density such as 300 should be specified explicitly.
+Without using `-d 300` the generated images will be not much better than the original ones, so a larger density should be specified explicitly.

-But who wants to specify pages in such tedious way? pdf2png provides an auto matching option `-m` to take care of everything:
+pdf2png also provides an auto matching option `-m` to take care of everything:

     $ pdf2png -m -d 300 Bayesian\ inference\ and\ Gaussian\ processes-4/

-When `-m` is used, pdf2png will output the matched page numbers so you can use them in the future to save matching time.
+When `-m` is used, pdf2png will output the matched page numbers so you can use them in the future to save time.